Etiquette for dealing with the

 Acknowledge the fact that this is a difficult time - avoiding this can make the

 appropriate to the person you're addressing.
 If the person is not especially religious,

-then comments of a spiritual nature may ring hollow or
+then comments of a spiritual nature may ring hollow or even be offensive.

 Offer specific assistance.